-The U.S. State Department has a Visa Waiver Program allowing citizens of the following countries (at press time) to enter the United States without a visa for stays of up to 90 days: Andorra, Australia, Austria, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
-Citizens of these nations need only a valid passport and a round-trip air or cruise ticket upon arrival.
-If they first enter the United States, they may also visit Mexico, Canada, Bermuda, and/or the Caribbean islands and return to the United States without a visa.
-Further information is available from any U.S. embassy or consulate.
-Canadian citizens may enter the United States without visas; they need only proof of residence.
+The U.S. State Department has a Visa Waiver Program (VWP) allowing citizens of the following countries to enter the U.S. without a visa for up to 90 days: Andorra, Australia, Austria, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.

+Canadian citizens may enter the United States without visas; they will need to show passports and proof of residence, however.
+Note: